 *Maximum benefit: The LENVIMA® $0 Co-pay Program provides up to $40,000 per year to assist with the out-of-pocket costs for LENVIMA®.
 Depending on the insurance plan, your patient could have additional financial responsibility for any amounts over Eisai’s maximum liability.Eligibility criteria: Good toward the purchase of LENVIMA®

-The Eisai Assistance Program offers a number of services to facilitate access and reimbursement support, including
+The Eisai Assistance Program offers a number of services to provide information about access and reimbursement support, including

 prior authorization information